tranqv/Numerical-Recipes-in-C/README.md

     bash sh.make.dev  all

-The latter command compiles all the codes in src/, prepares the header files, creates the library libNRinC.a, compiles all programs in test/ and excecutes them right away.
+The latter command compiles all the codes in **src/**, prepares the header files, i.e., **src/\*.h**, creates the library **libNRinC.a**, compiles all programs in **test/** and excecutes them right away.

 You can see how to compile and link your program to the library.
-You can change everything inside the script sh.make.dev.
+You can change everything inside the script **sh.make.dev**.

 One more thing: all real numbers are compiled with double precision (i.e., 8 bytes, double) instead of single precision (4 bytes, float) as in the original version.
-Make your own setting in src/nrc_types.h.
+Make your own setting in **src/nrc_types.h**.

 Enjoy coding!